senseiwaw/library-ml/README.md

 - "Probabilistic Machine Learning: Advanced Topics" — Kevin Murphy (2023)
 - "Geometric Deep Learning: Grids, Groups, Graphs, Geodesics, and Gauges" — Bronstein, Bruna, Cohen, Veličković
 - "High-Dimensional Probability: An Introduction with Applications in Data Science" — Roman Vershynin

+encyclopedy :
+- "Deep Learning" from I.Goodfellow, Y.Bengio, A.Courville -> considered as an encyclopedy not good to learn from scratch with it